 For this reason, many individuals residing temporarily in the U.S. in J-1 status will not be able to remain in the U.S. at the completion of their J-1 status (i.e. will not be able to change to another status or apply to become a permanent resident), and will be required to reside in their home country for two years before applying for H or L status or applying to become a permanent resident of the U.S. The U.S. law requiring a two-year home residency is Section 212(e) of the Immigration and Nationality Act.

 In some cases, a waiver of the two year home residency requirement may be possible.
-Additionally, being subject to 212(e) does not preclude one from traveling abroad, applying for any nonimmigrant visa other than H, L, or permanent residency, and does not preclude one from eventually obtaining any non-immigrant status other than H or L. You should consult with the ISO first before beginning the waiver process.
-Approval of the 212(e) waiver will prohibit extensions or transfers of your one's J-1/J-2 status.
+Additionally, being subject to 212(e) does affect eligibility for other non-immigrant visa types such as F-1, B1/B2 or another J program.
+You should consult with the ISO first before beginning the waiver process.
+Approval of the 212(e) waiver will prohibit extensions or transfers of one's J-1/J-2 status.

 You may be subject to the two-year home residency requirement if: